 - Intro to Sociology

-Courses designed for students who have career goals and want to get started on a career path while earning college credit.
-Below is a sampling of courses offered:
+The following are classes designed for students who have career goals and want to get started on a career path while earning college credit.

 - Basic Nurse Assistant (CNA)